October 27, 2020 Recertification

 The election was conducted electronically between October 15 and 29.
 In order for the union to maintain its certification, it needed to get majority support from all eligible faculty members, not just a majority of those voting.
 This stems from new rules passed by the Iowa House and Senate in February 2017.
 In addition to limiting the mandatory and permissive subjects of bargaining (for example, health insurance and evaluation procedures are now prohibited subjects of bargaining), the law also eliminated payroll deduction and requires recertification of the bargaining unit one year prior to the expiration of each collective bargaining agreement.

-Kyle Rudick, assistant professor in communication studies and United Faculty chapter leader for the College of Humanities and Arts commented on the victory: “Ninety-seven percent of voting faculty that cast a ballot said ‘yes’ to keeping union representation.
+Kyle Rudick, assistant professor in communication studies and United Faculty chapter leader for the College of Humanities, Arts and Sciences, commented on the victory: “Ninety-seven percent of voting faculty that cast a ballot said ‘yes’ to keeping union representation.
 That 97 percent knows that union representation promotes student learning and achievement,” says Rudick citing the near universal support from faculty who cast a vote.
 “That 97 percent knows a union guarantees fair wages for highly skilled labor.
 They know that a union is the best way to safeguard academic freedom.
 And, we won’t stop until we turn that 97 to 100 percent!”

 Froyum describes the benefits that the United Faculty chapter offers to tenured faculty, probationary faculty, and non-tenure-track faculty: “We are partnering with the administration to create a promotion ladder for non-tenure-track faculty,” she explains.
 “We are also advocating for voting rights for non-tenure-track faculty.
 We have done a salary equity study, which led to real change for all faculty.
 And we have worked collaboratively with the administration to advance faculty governance on campus.
 After the recertification vote, everyone knows that we have our faculty’s back, and they have ours.”